SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 1. Navigate to SynBioHub's home page.

 2. Click on the *search* option.
-It'll direct you to a page containing a list of resources.
+It'll direct you to a page containing a list of records.

-3. Located just below the search box are the various means through which you can search for the desired resources.
+3. Located just below the search box are the various means through which you can search for the desired records.
 In this case, click on *sequence search*.

-4. Enter the sequence or upload a *FASTA/FASTQ* file, by clicking the choose file option just below the box.
+4. Enter the sequence or upload a **[FASTA](https://en.wikipedia.org/wiki/FASTA)/[FASTQ](https://en.wikipedia.org/wiki/FASTQ_format)** file, by clicking the choose file option just below the box.
 This shall search only for exact matches of the sequence.
 Your entry must be the first key/value pair.
-To know more about about FASTA files, click [here](https://en.wikipedia.org/wikiFASTA_format#:~:text=In%20bioinformatics%20and%20biochemistry%2C%20the,comments%20to%20precede%20the%20sequences).

 5. Then, you can choose the perspective of your search.
 You can perform a **global** search or an **exact** search.
-The exact search shall display, those resources which are really close to the sequences that you've entered and the global search search will display those results which have even the smallest of the similarities to the sequence that you've entered.
+The exact search shall display, those records which are an exact match to the sequences that you've entered and the global search search will display those results which have even the smallest of the similarities to the sequence that you've entered.

 6. Subsequently, you may customise the number of results, the value for which must not exceed 10,000.
+This translates into the maximum number of hits to accept before stopping the search.
+Kindly note that, higher the value, the longer the runtime.

-Then you need to enter the minimum and the maximum length of the sequence for which you want to search for.
+7. Then you need to enter the minimum and the maximum length of the sequence for which you want to search for.
 Values for both of these parameters should not exceed 100,000.

-7. Then, you need to enter the maximum number of non-matching target sequences, that are to be considered before the search is halted.
+8. Then, you need to enter the maximum number of non-matching target sequences, that are to be considered before the search is halted.
 This option works in pair with the flag above.
 The search process sorts the target sequences by decreasing number of k-mers they have in common with the query sequence, using that information as a proxy for sequence similarity.
 After pairwise alignments, if none of the first x examined target sequences pass the acceptation criteria, the search process stops for that query (no hit).
 If this flag is set to a higher value, more target sequences are considered.
 If the flag above and this flag are both set to 0, the complete database is searched.

-8. Fill up the *percentage match*, by entering a value between 0 & 1.
-This depicts the percentage that you want the result to match your query.
+8. Fill up the *percentage match*, by entering a value between 0 and 1.
+This is the value of pairwise identity that must match with the sequence, otherwise the sequence is rejected.

 9. Finally, select the *pairwise identity definition*.
 You may select the value for this attribute from the following options: